-This work will be of value to software project owners, researchers, users of research data and software, the scientific community, research software engineers, software developers who publish their software, software catalogue maintainers, repository managers, software preservation and archival experts, policymakers who are responsible for defining digital policies, and organisations that create, modify, manage, share, protect, and preserve research software, funders of research, and others with an interest in the FAIR principles for research software.
+This work will be of value to software project owners, research software engineers, software developers who publish their software, software catalog maintainers, repository managers, software preservation and archival experts, policymakers who are responsible for defining digital policies, and organisations that create, modify, manage, share, protect, and preserve research software, funders of research, and others with an interest in the FAIR principles for research software.

-FAIR4RS WG will provide a range of ways for community members to engage.
-All community members will receive regular updates through the RDA email list.
-The email list will facilitate collaborations through invitations to webinars, collaborative documents, surveys, etc. All documentation produced by the group will be publicly accessible via collaborative documents.
-Community members are able to engage at any of the three levels:
+FAIR4RS will provide a range of ways for these stakeholders to engage.
+RDA communication channels including the RDA FAIR4RS email list will facilitate collaborations through invitations to webinars, collaborative documents, surveys etc.; and provide updates on progress.
+All documentation produced by the group will be publicly accessible.
+Stakeholders are able to engage at any of three levels:

 - Steering committee.
-The steering committee is responsible for leadership of the WG. - Working and feedback cohort.
-Community members can choose to engage with the WG by providing feedback at their preferred pace via the WG RDA space, subgroup activities and the WG GitHub repo. - Advocates.
-Those who can play a key role in endorsing and promoting the outcomes of this group.
+The steering committee is responsible for leadership of the WG. - Feedback cohort.
+Community members can choose to engage with the WG by providing feedback at their preferred pace via the WG RDA space or the WG GitHub repo. - Advocates.
+Community members who can play a key role in endorsing and promoting the outcomes of this group will receive regular updates through the email list.